Home > Councillors and Elections > Elections > Improving the accessibility of elections

 Improving the accessibility of elections

 Everyone should be able to register and cast their vote without facing barriers.
 A person with a disability may not know their voting rights, have the confidence to cast their vote or face issues when going to a polling station or voting by post.
-The new proposals seek to change this and help by improving the support offered at an election.

 First Time Voters Form